Liouville PDE-based sliced-Wasserstein flow: Acknowledgements

 \section{Acknowledgements}

-P. Lee and J. Cooper were partially supported by NIH Data Science and NIMHD grant, 3U54MD013376-04S3.
-P. Lee is partially supported by Center for Equitable AI and Machine Learning Systems (CEAMLS) Affilated Project (ID: 10072401).
+JC and PL were partially supported by NIH Data Science and NIMHD grant, 3U54MD013376-04S3.
+PL is partially supported by Center for Equitable AI and Machine Learning Systems (CEAMLS) Affilated Project (ID: 10072401).